waterholeforum/docs/contributing.md

 ## Waterhole Is Not FOSS

 Waterhole is not "Free Open-Source Software".
-It is **proprietary** open-source software.
-The code is open, and you can download it for free, but there are limitations to what you can do with it:
+It is **proprietary** source-available software.
+The code is available, and you can download it for free, but there are limitations to what you can do with it:

 -   You **cannot** alter code or behavior related to licensing, updating, version checking, or anything else that would circumvent the enforcement of our business model.